Followers

 Politician, Pundit, and Warrior

-In 1792 he was elected governor of the recently admitted state.
-He was a critic of President Washington’s foreign policy.
-Many westerners wanted a more aggressive stance against the British forts to the west and the Indians.
-However, he provided unstinting support to Major General Anthony Wayne’s Legion during the Indian campaigns of 1794.
-In 1812 Shelby was once again elected governor.
-His military and organizational skills went to work mobilizing Kentucky’s militia for war.
-In 1813 he personally led a force of 3,500 mounted riflemen north to support General William Henry Harrison’s army near Thames, Ontario.
+However, he provided unwavering support to Major General Anthony Wayne’s Legion during the Indian campaigns of 1794.
+In 1812, Shelby was elected governor once again.
+His military and organizational skills were put to work mobilizing Kentucky’s militia for war.
+In 1813, he personally led a force of 3,500 mounted riflemen north to support General William Henry Harrison’s army near Thames, Ontario.
 After the war, Congress struck a gold medal in his honor.

 Gen Anthony Wayne's American Legion